 - The bowl skiing is limited compared to nearby Vail

-Welcome to Colorado’s newest ski resort, the one and only Beaver Creek, where luxury comes as standard.
+Welcome the newest Colorado ski resort, the one and only Beaver Creek, where luxury comes as standard.
 Smart, sophisticated and unabashedly expensive, this purpose-built ski resort is as much about the pampering as the powder, which are both equally as good!
 Just 16 km west of Vail, Beaver Creek doesn’t suffer from the same crowds as its bigger sister, but then again it doesn’t offer anywhere near as much terrain.
 Still, the 150 remarkably well laid out trails here are nothing to scoff at, particularly the Birds of Prey downhill course, an annual fixture on the men’s Alpine Ski World Cup tour.

 Town: The Beaver Creek ski village is pretty small, at roughly 5 blocks by 8 blocks, which makes it easy to navigate and explore (great for families).
 There are even escalators to get you up from the bus stop at the plaza area to the slopes, although these can be tricky to navigate if you're already in your ski boots!
 Perhaps the highlight of entertainment in the town is the Vilar Performing Arts Centre, hosting everything from hit Broadway shows to the latest ski movie epic from Warren Miller, but the weekly American Jukebox Skate Night at the ice rink is a close contender!
 Further down the mountain are the base areas of Avon and Arrowhead with lifts connecting to the slopes of Beaver Creek.